 - Stress created by all of the extra junk we bring by instinctively over packing to fill every inch of larger bags.

 Unfortunately, picking the right backpack for your level of travel experience, intended use (urban travel vs. hiking), budget, and expected durability can be daunting given the number of options out there…and that’s why this guide exist

-“15 of the Best Carry on Backpack Options for Travel…and a few more” is a list of some of the best bags and backpacks that fit airline carry-on restrictions, are a great value for your money spent, perform well (for their intended environment and purpose), and will last through your travels — all broken down by travel and traveler type.
+“The 15 Best Carry on Backpacks for Travel…and a few more” is a list of some of the best bags and backpacks that fit airline carry-on restrictions, are a great value for your money spent, perform well (for their intended environment and purpose), and will last through your travels — all broken down by travel and traveler type.

 How to choose the best carry on backpack for you

-No single carry on backpack will be perfect for every occasion, but the best carry on backpack for you will be perfect for how you intend to use it.
+No single carry on backpack will be perfect for every occasion, but the best carry on backpacks will be perfect their intended uses.
 Understand what you will use a backpack for and you can pick the right bag accordingly.